 Pricing will be posted on the vendor’s website; however, for planning, you should budget

 - Bachelor's or associate—About $39

 Other items, such as the stole of gratitude, are extra.
-The vendor’s website will have pictures and pricing for everything when commencement registration opens in October.
-Your RSVP confirmation e-mail will include the ordering link.
+The vendor’s website will have pictures and pricing for everything once commencement registration opens in February (March for doctoral candidates).
+Your RSVP confirmation email will include the ordering link.

 Active-duty servicemembers are encouraged to wear their service dress uniforms at commencement!

 Only the U.S. Army specifically prohibits wearing gowns over the uniform; however, UMGC asks graduates belonging to the other branches of the armed forces to follow this practice too.
 If you choose to wear your uniform, you are welcome to purchase a cap and gown as a souvenir, but please do not wear it over your uniform.

 Doctoral candidates have a separate commencement, held each May.
 They wear customized red regalia with black velvet facing and sleeve bars piped in gold, and a gold tassel on the tam.
 They also wear the traditional hoods to denote their academic discipline and UMGC's school colors.

 Associate degree candidates wear gray regalia with a black tassel.
 Bachelor's and master's degree candidates wear black gowns and caps with a black tassel, regardless of degree.
 But master's degree candidates also have hoods lined with UMGC's school colors and edged in velvet colors matching their academic discipline.

 You may have seen some university commencements where the graduates' tassels contain charms denoting the year.
 The tassel worn at UMGC's commencement does not contain the year.
 We prefer a more traditional look where the tassels are uniform (i.e., no charms).